ddmitov/perl-executing-browser/README.md

 * Any icon can be displayed on windows and message boxes.
 * Optional JavaScript translation of context menu and dialog boxes.
 * Optional warning for unsaved data in HTML forms before closing a window to prevent accidental data loss.
-* Cross-site scripting is disabled for all web pages.
+* Cross-site scripting is disabled for all web and local pages.

 **Development goodies:**
-* PEB can interact with the Perl 5 debugger in graphical mode - see section *HTML Interface for the Perl Debugger*
+* PEB can interact with the Perl 5 debugger in graphical mode - see section [HTML Interface for the Perl Debugger] (#html-interface-for-the-perl-debugger)
 * ```QWebInspector``` window can be invoked using ```Ctrl+I``` keyboard shortcut.
 * Extensive optional logging of all browser actions.